Blog

 New Research Confirms What Patients Know: We’re Paying More for Worse Health

-By jfoster Affordable Healthcare, Blog
+By Margarida Jorge Affordable Healthcare, Blog

 Health care continues to be a leading concern for voters in this year’s election and with good reason.
 Whether it’s premiums, deductibles, prescriptions or other out-of-pocket costs, the price of healthcare continues to rise, putting even basic access out of reach for millions and creating barriers to better health even among people who have coverage.